-Worldwide, over 2.5 million babies are born very preterm (VPT, <32 weeks' gestation) each year.
-In Australia alone, there are approximately 5000 VPT births each year, and whilst most of these infants survive, over 50% of VPT infants will have a neurodevelopmental impairment.
-The neurodevelopmental deficits resulting from early birth may compromise physical function, academic achievement and quality of life.
-While survival rates are improving in children born VPT, the rates of neurodevelopmental impairments are not improving over time and are associated with substantial economic costs.
-Further, following the VPT birth parents have higher rates of mental health problems than their peers with termborn infants, which is itself associated with poorer child outcomes.
-In the control of the control
+Worldwide, over 2.5 million babies are born very preterm (VPT, <32 weeks' gestation) each year.1 In Australia alone, there are approximately 5000 VPT births each year, and whilst most of these infants survive,2 over 50% of VPT infants will have a neurodevelopmental impairment.^{3, 4} The neurodevelopmental deficits resulting from early birth may compromise physical function, academic achievement and quality of life.5-7 While survival rates are improving in children born VPT, the rates of neurodevelopmental impairments are not improving over time8 and are associated with substantial economic costs.9 Further, following the VPT birth parents have higher rates of mental health problems than their peers with termborn infants, which is itself associated with poorer child outcomes.^{10, 11}

-Very preterm birth occurs during a critical period of central nervous system development, with the first 1000 days of life the most dynamic and rapid period of brain development, setting the foundation for all future neural development.
-This period of brain development is particularly vulnerable to adverse environmental events and exposures, including preterm birth.
+Very preterm birth occurs during a critical period of central nervous system development, with the first 1000 days of life the most dynamic and rapid period of brain development, setting the foundation for all future neural development.^{12, 13} This period of brain development is particularly vulnerable to adverse environmental events and exposures, including preterm birth.
 The VPT infant is often critically ill and requiring invasive interventions in the neonatal intensive care unit (NICU).
 Together with their early illness, this care environment, whilst necessary to support life, can disrupt brain maturation.
-Further, the NICU environment can alter the parent-infant relationship, infant sensorimotor experiences, and offers limited opportunities for social, motor, cognitive and language interactions.
-Parents are more likely to experience higher anxiety and depression after preterm birth than peers who have babies born at term, 10, 17, 18 which contributes to an altered parent-child relationship and increases the risk for poorer developmental outcomes for VPT children.
-Very preterm birth alone carries heavy healthcare costs in the newborn period, but longer-term costs are much higher when children have developmental or health problems.
-Averting these long-term sequelae for VPT infants through early intervention has potential economic benefits in health and education.9 While medical advances continue to improve neonatal care,21 clinical rehabilitation for these high-risk infants has not kept pace with advances in basic science and developmental theory to improve outcomes for infants and their parents.22-
+Further, the NICU environment can alter the parent-infant relationship, infant sensorimotor experiences, and offers limited opportunities for social, motor, cognitive and language interactions.14-16 Parents are more likely to experience higher anxiety and depression after preterm birth than peers who have babies born at term,^{10, 17, 18} which contributes to an altered parent-child relationship and increases the risk for poorer developmental outcomes for VPT children.^{5, 19} Very preterm birth alone carries heavy healthcare costs in the newborn period, but longerterm costs are much higher when children have developmental or health problems.20 Averting Page 7 of 44 these long-term sequelae for VPT infants through early intervention has potential economic benefits in health and education.9 While medical advances continue to improve neonatal care,21 clinical rehabilitation for these high-risk infants has not kept pace with advances in basic science and developmental theory to improve outcomes for infants and their parents.22-